 There are a wide variety of jobs and career paths within the Beauty, Hair Care, Leisure & Sport industry.
-From beautician, hair stylist, fitness instructor to spa manager but no matter what stage or level you have reached in your career there are a number of key competencies that you should have and must reflect in your Beauty & Leisure industry CV.
+But no matter what stage or level you have reached in your chosen career there are a number of key competencies that you should have and must reflect in your Beauty & Leisure industry CV.

 Put simply key competencies are the skills you possess which demonstrate your ability to do the job and it is vital that these key competencies are emphasised throughout your CV.

-Key competencies for a Beauty, Hair Care, Leisure and Sport CV will include many of the competencies listed below;
+Some of the key competencies for a Beauty, Hair Care, Leisure and Sport CV are listed below;

 • An approved qualification, i.e. CIBTAC or equivalent

 • Proven ability to build and maintain client base

 • A desire and ability to learn new techniques